treywells/CSCE435Project/Report.md

 ## 2. _due 10/25_ Project topic

+ Sorting Algorithm Performance Comparisons for OpenMP and CUDA

 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)

 For the duration of this project, our team plans on communicating via Slack.